qumulokmac/smb_bench/README.md

 #### Process to deploy and run an SMB benchmark:

 1. Deploy the environment
-	- Update the terraform *(smb_bench/terraform directory)* file with the specific configuration values for the SMB benchmark you want to run.
+	- Update the terraform config file `variables.tf` *(in the smb_bench/terraform directory)* with the specific configuration values for the SMB benchmark you want to run.
 	- Run:
 	    - `terraform init`
 	    - `terraform plan -out tfstate`